The Second Coming Tour (Faith No More)

 The Second Coming Tour is the seventh concert tour by American rock band, Faith No More.
 The tour supported their sixth greatest hits album, The Very Best Definitive Ultimate Greatest Hits Collection (2009).
 The tour primarily visited Europe with additional shows in Asia, Australasia and the Americas.
 Beginning in June 2009, the tour played over fifty shows, with a majority being an appearance at a music festival.
 It marks the band's first tour after over a decade hiatus.
-The incredible Rahzel opened at Williamsburg Waterfront Friday in Brooklyn ~ July 2, 2010.